SysManSquad/sysmansquadblogdev/content/posts/2021-05-15-where-is-the-reports-data.md

                               </h2>

                               <p>
-                                You could absolutely go through the docs pages for <a href="https://docs.microsoft.com/en-us/graph/" target="_blank" rel="noreferrer noopener">Microsoft Graph</a> or other APIs and find the <a href="https://docs.microsoft.com/graph/api/intune-devices-devicehealthscriptrunsummary-get?view=graph-rest-beta" target="_blank" rel="noreferrer noopener">Get deviceHealthScriptRunSummary</a> - but the Portal is already fetching the information somehow - a lot of times you can just look at how the Portal fetches the information, and do the same thing yourself.
+                                You could absolutely go through the docs pages for [Microsoft Graph](https://docs.microsoft.com/en-us/graph/) or other APIs and find the [Get deviceHealthScriptRunSummary](https://docs.microsoft.com/graph/api/intune-devices-devicehealthscriptrunsummary-get?view=graph-rest-beta) - but the Portal is already fetching the information somehow - a lot of times you can just look at how the Portal fetches the information, and do the same thing yourself.
                               </p>

                               <p>